公益財団法人 広島平和文化センター国際市民交流課

 Chugoku Electric Power (If your electricity is not provided by Chugoku Electric Power, please contact your provider directly)

-Area: Naka Ward, Higashi Ward, Minami Ward, Nishi Ward (except Shinjo-cho), and part of Minaga in Saeki Ward
+Area: Naka Ward, Higashi Ward, Minami Ward and Nishi Ward

 Name: Hiroshima Energy Sales Center